No products in the cart.

 However, due to negative propaganda, cannabis as a whole, including hemp, was made illegal in 1970 under the Controlled Substances Act.
 This criminalization systematically led people across the nation away from a natural resource and a healthy alternative to conventional medicine.

-Common misconceptions about hemp
+Common misconceptions throughout the history of hemp

 The criminalization of hemp gave way to many misconceptions about hemp and its relationship to marijuana.
 Biologically speaking, hemp and marijuana are both a part of the cannabis genus known as Cannabis sativa.
 However, these two plants are entirely different in many ways.